cesarsandiford/UNCC-Fintech-Project-1/README.md

      <li>Are we meaning to include specific outliers, eg. COVID-19, or would you prefer to keep a more average flow of time?

 <H2>Pull Daily Return</H2>
+        <li>Daily Returns is the data which is pulled utilizing the API Key. </li>
 <H2>PULL PLOT </H2>
      <li>utilizing hvplot </li>
      <li>Note:You may use a specific plot which utilizes tickers </li>